-Where blizzards become sunshine in a matter of minutes, there is no better place to study meteorology than at Plymouth State University.
-The Master of Science (MS) in Applied Meteorology graduate degree program will prepare you with the latest knowledge and research skills to become a meteorologist.
+The Master of Science (MS) in Applied Meteorology graduate degree program will prepare you with the latest knowledge and research skills in many core areas of operational meteorology that are needed to provide modern weather support to a wide variety of customers.
 You’ll learn from dedicated, experienced faculty members who work closely with students like you to meet the regional and national needs for professional meteorologists.

-U.S. News and World Report’s 2010 Best Career List notes an expected 15 percent employment growth rate for meteorologists between 2008 and 2018.
+U.S. News and World Report’s Best Career List (2010) noted an expected 15 percent employment growth rate for meteorologists between 2008 and 2018.
 Careers in meteorology range from positions with the National Weather Service (with whom Plymouth State actively collaborates) to college teaching to broadcast meteorology.

 - Plymouth State offers the only MS in Applied Meteorology program in New Hampshire and is one of only a handful of meteorology programs in the northeastern United States

 - Outstanding, state-of-the-art facilities housed in the Judd Gregg Meteorology Institute in the Boyd Science Center